https://www.subbuskitchen.com

 • In a mixing bowl, take rice flour, rava, maida, chopped green chili, curry leaves, coriander leaves, hing, salt and chopped onion.

-1F Cup Rice Flour, ½ Cup Semolina (Sooji / Rava), ¼ Cu Maida (All Purpose Flour), 3 no Green Chili, 2 tbsp Coriander Leaves, Few Curry leaves, 1 Pinch Asafoetida (Asafetida / Hing), ¾ tsp Salt, 1 no Onion
+1F Cup Rice Flour, ½ Cup Semolina (Sooji / Rava), ¼ Cu Maida (All Purpose Flour), 3 no Green Chili, 2 tablespoon Coriander Leaves, Few Curry leaves, 1 Pinch Asafoetida (Asafetida / Hing), ¾ teaspoon Salt, 1 no Onion

 • Add hot oil and mix everything well.